Skip to content

 Intune/MDMBusinessesProfessional

 Warning: Locking your Windows version can prevent you from getting new security features.
-Always make sure your chosen version is still supported by Microsoft so your device stays secure.
+Make sure Microsoft still supports your chosen version so your device does not miss critical protection.

 How to Specify Target Feature Update Version in Local Group Policy Editor